-At any time during the Term of this Contract, the City may add up to five City facilities and up to five additional City parks in addition to those listed above.
+At any time during the Term of this Contract, the City may add up to five City facilities and up to five additional City parks to be subject to the service specifications in the section, in addition to those listed above.

-In cases in which Garbage, Recyclables, or Compostables are generated through the performance by third parties of services for the City outside of the normal operation of a municipal facility, Contractor may charge for the collection of such materials in accordance with charges listed in Exhibit B. Garbage, Recyclables, and Compostables generated on an ongoing basis at all City facilities in the ordinary course of their operations, however, whether generated by City staff or affiliated personnel, facility users, or third parties (e.g., janitorial contractor or site management contractor) will be collected by the Contractor without charge to the City.
+In cases in which Garbage, Recyclables, or Compostables are generated through the performance by third parties of services for the City outside of the normal operation of a municipal facility, Contractor may charge for the collection of such materials in accordance with charges listed in Exhibit B. Garbage, Recyclables, and Compostables generated at all City facilities in the ordinary course of their operations, however, whether generated by City staff or affiliated personnel, facility users, or third parties (e.g., janitorial contractor or site management contractor) will be collected by the Contractor without charge to the City.
 Tenants or other occupants of a municipal facility, other than those who operate the facility as a City contractor of municipal services, may be charged by Contractor in accordance with this Contract for collection services for Garbage, Recyclables and Compostables as a typical customer.

 The Contractor shall provide collection of designated on-street Litter and Recyclables receptacles within the City, as directed by the City and paid by the City at the per collection rate in Exhibit B. Collection shall occur not less than one (1) time each week and up to three (3) times each week, depending on season and need, at the direction of the City.
 Uncontaminated Recyclables collected from these receptacles will be separated, processed, and recycled.
 Contractor shall line all of these receptacles after each collection, with liners supplied by the Contractor.